nemogoc/100-days-of-code/r2-log.md

 ### R2D49 - 4/25
 Did jQuery/Axios AJAX section.
 Really enjoyed it.
 Just like with the last section, I felt like I was doing something that I will use a ton.

+### R2D50 - 4/26
+Finished the Jasmine testing section.
+A little disappointed with Elie, who I was really impressed with before, but I felt that he didn't do a good enough job of laying out what he was teaching, then teaching it, then summarizing.
+I always felt like we were in the middle of a lesson of something that was introduced prior.
+The section felt like an afterthought also, although the intro to the next section says we'll be using it again, so maybe that'll improve.